-The first step in evaluating the moisture transfer coefficient is to select a subset of the data that pass a set of criteria to reject invalid points.
+The first step in evaluating the performance of the flux algorithm is to select a subset of the data that pass a set of criteria to reject invalid points.
 Such criteria include experimental aspects (such as the relative wind must fall within a certain range to eliminate obvious contamination by the ship's structure), instrument performance indicators, ship motion-correction errors associated with ship maneuvers, and requirements that certain variables (e.g., variances) fall within physically reasonable limits.
 The criteria are arbitrary but the results are only weakly affected by modest criteria changes.
 Both direct covariance and inertial-dissipation (ID) flux estimates are used in our analysis.
-The 3226 1-hr points that pass the criteria above are shown in a scatter plot in Fig. 1.